Rhio2013PH2026/Rhio2013PH2026/README.md

 <img width="4096" height="4096" alt="1000143325" src="https://github.com/user-attachments/assets/04c47730-2ad8-4f7f-bcb0-3ced059558c4" />

+NOTE: because this is my female character, My gender is actually Male ♂️.

 Sometimes i'm not active because i'm at school or other things.

 - How to reach me: YouTube & TikTok